awdrescher/awdrescher.github.io/README.md

 ## Welcome to my personal github repository

+This website serves as an online reposity for:
+* My current project portfolio
+* A central listing of my professional experience
+* A list of my publications

 Here I will showcase some of the major data science projects I have worked on thus far.
 My areas of expertise include nuclear engineering, nuclear security, and nuclear forensics modeling.

 ### Bio: